Varnan-ui/content-ops-starter/content/pages/index.md

     subtitle: What our customers say about us
     items:
       - title: >-
-          “The AI-powered funnel completely transformed how we acquire users for our SaaS.
-The customization and actionable strategies made all the difference.
+          “The customization and actionable strategies made all the difference.
           We saw a 40% increase in paying users within three months!”
         tagline: Testimonial 1
         subtitle: 'Maria Walters, Company'
         text: >-